 - ii.
-If a Non-Championship game is tied, additional innings shall be played as follows: - A. One additional inning, - B. If the game is still tied, all subsequent additional innings shall be played as follows: The half-inning of every offensive team will start with a baserunner on second base (who shall be the player in the batting order immediately preceding the batter who leads off the inning), one out charged to the team, and every batter will start with a count of 1 ball and 1 strike. - iii.
+If a Non-Championship game is tied, extra innings shall be played as follows: - A. One extra inning, - B. If the game is still tied, all subsequent extra innings shall be played as follows: The half-inning of every offensive team will start with a baserunner on second base (who shall be the player in the batting order immediately preceding the batter who leads off the inning), one out charged to the team, and every batter will start with a count of 1 ball and 1 strike.

+- iii.
 If the Non-Championship game has been shortened by the umpire due to external conditions (such as rain), the score shall revert back to the last completed inning (as long as the minimum number of innings and time limit set forth in the "Official Game" chart has not been satisfied).
 If the game cannot be declared Official, it must be continued as soon as possible. - iv.
 At the discretion of the PPBA and assuming there are enough field slots, the PPBA has the authority to increase the game time of semi-final games for any or all divisions/tiers by an additional half hour so that no new inning can start after 2 hours and 20 minutes from the actual start time; provided, however that all the teams in that same division/tier are allotted that extra time.
 An inning that starts before 2 hours and 20 minutes can be played to completion regardless of how long it takes. - d.
-Championship Tournament Games' Time Limit: There is no time limit or any extra inning restrictions.
-Championship Tournament Games shall be continued until completion and can only shortened by the Run Rule.
-The rule regarding additional innings played in tied games for Non-Championship games set forth in (c)(ii) above shall also apply to Championship games.
-A Championship game cannot be shortened by the Official Innings rule. - e.
-For all Tournament games, every pitcher shall be entitled to pitch one additional inning after the innings set forth in the Game Duration section ((B)(1)(f)(i)) have been reached.

-f.
-All Tournament games are shortened should one team satisfy the Run Rule requirements as set forth in this Chart:
+Championship Tournament Games' Time Limit There is no time limit or any extra inning restrictions.
+Championship Tournament Games shall be continued until completion and can only shortened by the mercy rule.
+(It cannot be shortened by the Official Innings rule.) - e.
+For all extra inning Tournament games, every pitcher shall be entitled to pitch one additional inning. - f.
+All Tournament games are shortened should one team satisfy the mercy rule requirements as set forth in this Chart:

-Run Rule (Applies to All Regular Season, non-Championship & Championship Tournament Games)
+Mercy Rule (Applies to All Regular Season, non-Championship & ChampionshipTournament Games)

-Division Runs Ahead After Innings Max Runs/Inn 1st 3 Inns
+Division Runs Ahead After Innings

 BASEBALL

-Cubs 12 after 4 5
+Cubs 12 after 4

-Bantam 12 after 4 5
+Bantam 12 after 4

-Super Bantam 12 after 4 5
+Super Bantam 12 after 4

-Grasshopper 12 after 5 0
+Grasshopper 12 after 5

-Freshmen 12 after 5 0
+Freshmen 12 after 5

 SOFTBALL

-Mustangs 12 after 4 5
+Mustangs 12 after 4

-Broncos 12 after 4 5
+Broncos 12 after 4

-Colts 12 after 5 5
+Colts 12 after 5

-High School 12 after 5 0
+High School 12 after 5

-- \ 31⁄2 innings if the home team is ahead - \\ 41⁄2 innings if the home team is ahead
+- 31⁄2 innings if the home team is ahead

+- 41⁄2 innings if the home team is ahead

 The per inning run limit rule shall apply in all Tournament games for all baseball and softball divisions, except Grasshopper and Freshmen and High School Softball games.
 Specifically, each team may score up to five runs in their half inning for the first three innings.
-For each inning thereafter, there shall be no limit to the number of runs each team may score (subject to the Run Rule above and the time limit rule).
+For each inning thereafter, there shall be no limit to the number of runs each team may score (subject to the Mercy rule above and the time limit rule).